 Plants & Flowers

-The park covers 45 acres of stunningly beautiful woodland, gardens and an arboretum; enhanced by 3 lakes,and a number of features for our visitors to enjoy.
+The park covers 45 acres of stunningly beautiful woodland, gardens and an arboretum; enhanced by 3 lakes, and a number of features for visitors to enjoy.
 The landscape comprises of a beautiful valley providing breathtaking views across the park.
+So many great things to see in the garden.

-Discover over 80 striking sculptures in this open-air gallery.
-From a bronze leopard stalking a roe deer, to a giant floating magnolia and a mini stone henge there is something for everyone to enjoy.
+Discover 90 striking sculptures in this open-air gallery.
+From a bronze leopard stalking a roe deer, to a giant floating magnolia and a mini Stonehenge there is something for everyone to enjoy.
 Each sculpture has been chosen and positioned within the landscape in a way that relates to everything around them; the weather, light, vegetation and the close and long-distance views.
 It is an active relationship, with each sculpture focusing, intensifying and animating its environment.
+So many great things to see in the garden.

 The landscape comprises of a beautiful valley with scenic woodland walks, enhanced by three lakes, a Pagoda, Summerhouse, Himalayan Shelter, Contemplation Circle and Norse Hut.